GOP 'Texodus' continues with Mac Thornberry retirement, Dems eye seats

 TED CRUZ, PANNING IMPEACHMENT, SAYS HOUSE 'CONSUMED WITH HATRED' UNDER PELOSI LEADERSHIP

-He served 13 terms in Congress since he was first elected to the U.S. House in 1994, the same year George W. Bush won the presidency.
+He served 13 terms in Congress since he was first elected to the U.S. House in 1994.
+As chairman of the House Armed Services Committee, Thornberry helped rebuild the military and reform the Pentagon.
+During the first two years of the Trump administration, billions more dollars flowed into the defense budget.

 Thornberry was one of the longest-serving representatives on either party in Congress, the Dallas Morning News reported.
 His impending departure marks the sixth Texas Republican in Congress since July to announce that they will not seek reelection.

 Rep. Pete Olson started the trend, followed by Reps.
 Mike Conway, Will Hurd, Kenny Marchant and Bill Flores.
 Conway is the top Republican on the House Agriculture Committee and Hurd is the only African American Republican in Congress, according to NPR.